JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 To support images in your project, you'll need to download image files, store them in the correct directory, and add code to load and display them:

-1. Using an external resource, such as [Flag CDN](https://flagcdn.com/), download flags to match the list of countries you have already created.
+1. Download flag images from [Flag CDN](https://flagcdn.com/) to match the list of countries you have already created.
 In this case, these are [Japan](https://flagcdn.com/w320/jp.png), [France](https://flagcdn.com/w320/fr.png), [Mexico](https://flagcdn.com/w320/mx.png), [Indonesia](https://flagcdn.com/w320/id.png), and [Egypt](https://flagcdn.com/w320/eg.png).